Read This First

 Prompt 3: Provide a stream-of-consciousness inner dialogue of a believer encountering evidence against their ideology that reflects a suspicion of an evil spiritual influence and a fear of doubting the ideology’s creed to a degree that would allow for an honest re-assessment of its core assumptions.

-The central claim is this: The immediate impulse to reject contradictory information.
+In plain terms: The immediate impulse to reject contradictory information.

 One honest test after reading is whether the reader can use consciousness to sort a live borderline case or answer a serious objection about Siloed Ideologies.
 A good dialogue should let the reader feel the pressure of both sides before the answer settles.
 That keeps the page tied to whether a mind is becoming more answerable to reality or merely more fluent in defending itself rather than leaving it as a detached summary.